 - Google Analytics: Use it to track visitor behavior, popular product pages, and traffic sources.

 - Conversion tracking: Set up events to measure sales, sign-ups, and other valuable user actions.
+Average Shopify conversion rate is 1-3%.

 - Site performance monitoring: Regularly check load speed, mobile usability, and bounce rates to improve user experience.